Approximate Nearest Neighbors in the Space of Persistence Diagrams: Generating and Searching Persistence Keys

 \section{Generating and Searching Persistence Keys}

-In this section, we define a key function that maps a persistence diagram in $\dgms$ to a vector in~$\Zpos{a}$.
-The exponent $a$ is the complexity of the lattice, hence as $a$ increases, the keys become more discerning.
+In this section, we define a key function that maps a persistence diagram in $\dgms$ to a vector in~$\Zpos{a}$ where the exponent $a$ is a function of the number of points in the grid.
+Hence, as $a$ increases, the keys become more discerning.
 We order the diagrams using the dictionary order on $\Zpos{a}$, and store the keys in a multilevel data structure that supports binary search.
-We note here that the hierarchical lattice is adapted from approaches to locality-sensitive hashing~\cite{Indyk98,HIM12,heffernan1994approximate}.
+We note here that the hierarchical grid is adapted from approaches to locality-sensitive hashing~\cite{Indyk98,HIM12,heffernan1994approximate}.
+More recent general results on locality-sensitive can be found in~\cite{andoni2015practical,andoni2015optimal,christiani2017framework, anagnostopoulos2018algorithms, andoni2015tight}.

 Let $M,m >0$ and $\eta \in \Z_+$.
 Let $P\in \dgms$ be a persistence diagram.
-We consider the lattice~$\lattice{M}{\eta}$.
-We then snap each off-diagonal point $p \in \nodiag{P}$ to a lattice point $\rho_i \in \lattice{M}{\eta}$ and count the multiplicity $\pi_i$ for each lattice point.
-We note that while our key function was inspired by the hash function of~\cite{DS17} that ignored multiplicities, we must count the multiplicity of duplicated lattice~points.
+We consider the grid~$\lattice{M}{\eta}$.
+We then snap each off-diagonal point $p \in \nodiag{P}$ to a grid point $\rho_i \in \lattice{M}{\eta}$ and count the multiplicity $\pi_i$ for each grid point.
+The number of grid points from two-dimensional grid cells is $(\eta+1)^2$, the number of grid points from one-dimensional grid cells is $2(\eta+1)$, and there is a single zero dimensional grid cell with one point.
+We note that while our key function was inspired by the hash function of~\cite{DS17} that ignored multiplicities, we must count the multiplicity of duplicated grid~points.